postmanlabs/labs-docs/src/pages/docs/api-security/api-schema.md

           - testAuth : []
 ```

+## Security field for an individual operation should properly enforce security

-#### Server URL uses HTTP protocol.
+### Server URL uses HTTP protocol.
 Access tokens will be transferred as plain text

 | Severity | Issue description | Possible fix |
 | ----------- | ----------- | ----------- |